UNISON's NHS in Scotland Food for Good Charter

 to banana skins.
 As landfill taxes rise and the availability

-of landfill sites declines the NHS should be leading the way
+of landfill sites declines the NHS should be leading the

-in conjunction with Scotland's local authorities the NHS should
+Working in conjunction with Scotland's local authorities

-Additionally the Scottish NHS should strive to reduce the
+increase recycling.
+Additionally the Scottish NHS should

-food miles travelled by its supplies by setting targets for
+strive to reduce the food miles travelled by its supplies

-sourcing food locally where possible.
+by setting targets for sourcing food locally where possible.

 As an immediate step all canteens, hospitals